gtrafimenkov/rust-ggstd/README.md

   and well tested.

 If you are considering using this library, take following into account:
-- the quality of the code is lower that in Go library
+- the quality of the code may be lower that in the Go library
 - the code is less tested
 - some optimizations are missing, so the performance may be lower than expected